bschne/bschne.github.io/bookshelf.markdown

 page_category: recommendations
 ---

-The following is a list of books and papers I enjoyed reading.
+A list of books and papers I enjoyed reading.

 ## Textbooks